 All applying students must have:

 - A high school/secondary school certificate or equivalent from an institution accredited by the Ministry of Education in the U.A.E. or by the relevant national or regional institutional accrediting body;

 - International TOEFL® or Academic IELTSTM or the equivalent score on another internationally-recognized English exam.
 PBT is accepted from specific centers in the UAE.

 - The University administers the ACCUPLACERTM Exam (Math) to place students at the appropriate mathematics level.
-Students may substitute the SAT for this, depending on the score.

 Students should consult with the Admissions Office for further details at email@example.com.

 At AUD our ultimate goals is to produce well-rounded, employable graduates, equipped with knowledge and experience of the workplace as well as a university degree.